ssp21/ssp21-spec/ssp21.md

 ### CSPRNG

 A cryptographically secure pseudorandom number generator (CSPRNG) is required for the selection of static and ephemeral private keys.
-Any secure RNG will do, put implementers should err on the side of caution and select one from a proven library.
+Any secure RNG will do, put implementers should err on the side of caution and prefer one from a proven library.

 ## Message types